6 DAYS OF

 Please be aware that this itinerary may need to change due to weather, road conditions or other factors.
 The tour guide will make the final decision after consultation with the tour operator and the group members.
 The safety of our clients come first!

-If you are a licensed and experienced rider and would like to complete this 6 day tour on your own, you can rely on us for an affordable option for Harley rental in Cape Town and surrounds.
+If you are a licensed and experienced rider and would like to complete this 6 day tour on your own, you can rely on us for an affordable option for Harley rental Cape Town.
 See our Rental options, or contact us for more information.

 BROWSE MORE TOURS & RENTALS